How to Support a Partner with ADHD

 Support them by encouraging therapy as a form of self-love, growth, and proactive management—steps that benefit not just them but your entire relationship.
 When both of you are committed to understanding and supporting each other, therapy can be a catalyst for deepening your connection and creating a partnership rooted in empathy, strength, and mutual respect.

 Janine Kelly, MSW, LCSW, C-NDAAP, ADHD-CCSP, ASDCS, PMH-C, RPT-S™, C-DBT, CBT-C, CCATP-CA, CATP is a neurodivergent psychotherapist and the Founder of True Reflections Mental Health Services in Middlesex, NJ.
-She provides therapeutic support services to autistics and ADHDers as well as Neurodiversity Affirming Comprehensive ADHD & Autism Evaluations.
+She provides therapeutic support services to autistics and ADHDers as well as Neurodiversity Affirming Comprehensive ADHD & Autism Evaluations for children, teens, and adults.
 Services are provided in-person in Middlesex, NJ and virtually in New Jersey and Florida.
 Janine specializes in the diagnosis of ADHD & Autism in girls and women.

 To request an appointment with a neurodivergent therapist, please click below: